What is Local SEO?

 - Utilize a Listings Management Software: Software strikes the balance between in house, and agencies, allowing an in house marketing team to manage and publish listings and listings updates at scale.

 - Duplicate Listings: Many directories pull information from different sources, and if inconsistent names or addresses start to populate, other aggregators may see these as a new listing, which then populates with certain overlaps on existing listings.
-Through tools, or agency services, corrections can be submitted at scale to correct or dismiss these duplicate listings.
+Through tools, or agency services, corrections can be submitted at scale to correct/dismiss these duplicates.

 - Unclaimed Listings: Prioritizing owning these listings is an important step to ownership within the search landscape.
 Unclaimed listings mean the ownership is not in your control.
 Claiming these listings will allow the company to update the information and use the listing and maintain accurate information moving forward.